 Arthur and Janet Ross Lecture Hall

-Assistive Listening Devices (head sets and T-coil compatible neck loops) are available upon request.
+Assistive Listening Devices (head sets and T-coil compatible neck loops) and Open Captioning are available upon request.
 Please ask a staff member for assistance.

-Wheelchair seating areas are reserved at the top of the Ross Lecture Hall.
+Wheelchair and companion seating areas are reserved at the top of the Ross Lecture Hall.

 Assistive Listening Devices (headsets and T-coil compatible neck loops) are available for all tours and programs upon request.
 Please ask a staff member for assistance.

 America Sign Language interpreters can be requested for any program or tour with two weeks advanced notice.
-Please call 718.817.8765 to arrange.
+Please call 718.817.8765 or e-mail email@example.com to arrange.

 The New York Botanical Garden does not allow pets on Garden grounds.
 Service animals are permitted in compliance with the Americans with Disabilities Act (ADA).
 Read the full Service Animal Policy.

-An Accessibility Map and Information guide is available at the Garden or can be downloaded here.
+An Accessibility Guide is available at the Garden or can be downloaded here.
 Please note that this is a large file and will take a few minutes to download.